ldebruijn/graphql-protect/docs/protections/max_batch.md

 # Max Batch

 Restricts the maximum number of operations inside a batched request.
-This helps prevent an excessive number operations reaching your landscape through minimal requests.
+This helps prevent an excessive number of operations reaching your landscape through minimal requests.
 This can be useful to prevent DDoS attacks, Heap Overflows or Server overload.

 <!-- TOC -->